euphoricpoptarts/Jet-Partitioner-official-fork/README.md

 ### Building

 Standard CMake build process.
+CMake version >= 3.23 required.
 If your Metis build requires GKlib, add `-DLINK_GKLIB=True` to your cmake command when building Jet.
 Example build scripts are provided for macOS with OpenMP and Linux systems with Cuda.
 These scripts handle all required dependencies.

 ### Executables